Part 6 in a series of tutorials on value investing: Knowing when to sell can be hard. It doesn’t have to be.

 Sell At Fair Value

-While I think the “sell when you buy” strategy makes the most logical sense, I have to admit that I tend to follow a somewhat different approach.
 As quarterly results come out and developments unfold, I am continually altering my fair value assessment of each of my portfolio holdings.
 Whenever the stock price reaches that fair value, I sell, regardless of whether I have something better to move the money into or not.
 Sometimes this means cash can pile up in my account if I am having trouble finding new opportunities.
-I feel uncomfortable holding cash and seeing it pile up like that is a strong incentive to roll up the sleeves and get to work.
-Without this incentive, the temptation would be to get out and enjoy the sunshine instead of staying in and toiling away in front of the computer screen.
-So, it’s human frailty that makes me adopt this modified selling approach, not cold, hard logic.
+I feel uncomfortable holding cash and seeing it pile up like that is a strong incentive to roll up my sleeves and get to work.
+Without this incentive, the temptation would be to get out and enjoy the sunshine instead of staying inside and toiling away in front of the computer screen.

 If you’re following the “sell by date” strategy, you don’t have to worry about any of this.
 But if you’re basing your selling decisions off of fair value (either selling your least undervalued company to make room for new blood or else selling when a company approaches that fair value), then you need to be periodically reassessing your value calculations.

-And finally, given my belief that the exact selling price is not that important, I would give yourself latitude to occasionally sell a stock for less well-defined reasons.
-I’ve sold stocks in the past simply because I’ve owned them a long time, they have not done anything for me and despite them still appearing to be undervalued, I simply get bored with owning them.
-As long as I’m switching horses to something equally or more undervalued, the only thing I lose by selling is a small commission.
 Other reasons I have sold include diversification: if I end up owning too many stocks of a certain type I will sometimes sell one of them just to lighten up my exposure to a given sector.
 Or, if a stock has done remarkably well and now makes up an uncomfortably large portion of the portfolio, I will sell part of my stake just so as not to have all my eggs in one basket.